René de Villequier: First gentleman

 The factional strife between the king's favourites would be put on hold by the news of Charles' death back in France.
 After a debate, in which Villequier and Pibrac championed flight while Belliėvre warned that it would jeopardise his reputation.
 Henri decided in favour of Villequier's position, that an immediate departure to claim the French throne was necessary.
 Villequier commanded the horse during the king's flight from the Commonwealth, and found himself restored to the king's affections for his key role in the monarch's escape.
 While still travelling across Germany to their end point of Lyon, Henri rewarded Villequier with the position of first gentleman of the chamber.
 This role carried the privilege of sleeping in the king's chamber while he slept, granting extraordinary access to the king.
 Villequier had apartments in the Louvre consisting of several rooms and a wardrobe.

 Catherine for her part was not keen to see her favourite Retz pushed out of this position.
 As such she agreed a compromise with her son over the position with the two notables sharing the position across the year.
 In his capacity as first gentleman of the chamber, Henri would gift Villequier the furniture that had once belonged to Louise de Savoie the king's great-grandmother.

 Poitiers

-After the death of several of Henri's earliest favourites, Du Guast and Saint-Sulpice, Villequier assumed a central position in the kings attentions.
+After the death of several of Henri's earliest favourites, Du Guast and Saint-Sulpice, Villequier assumed a central position in the king's attentions.
 While staying in Poitiers in 1577, the king became fearful that the Protestants of the town would attempt an assault of his person.
 To this end the town was divided into quarters under the responsibility of various captains.
 Villequier and several others led the military efforts in the town to protect the king.